shrik411/learning-angular/README.md

 With DI pattern the dependancies are received from external resource rather that creating them in class itself.

+Angular provides injector to manage dependancies,
+Injector registers all the dependancies in angular and provide instance of it whenever called.

 11. Providing services